To prevent stroke rehab from getting boring, it’s helpful to find fun activities for stroke patients to do at home.

 - FitMi.
 This rehab device is designed to be a virtual gym for stroke patients.
 It contains many exercises and activities for stroke patients that help improve mobility.
 The photo above shows a stroke patient using FitMi at home.

 - Photography.
 Take a walk around a nearby nature sanctuary and take some photos.
 You’ll give your hand and legs a nice workout, and have fun while you’re at it.
+Distraction and pleasurable leisure activities are healing for the mind and body.

 - Tai Chi.
 This slow-motion exercise is great for stroke patients because it helps improve balance and motor skills.
 Try these tai chi exercises for stroke patients.